ying-tang/help-documentation/_gettingstarted/Box-Panel.md

 * Additionally, Keystone functions must be performed using the new `python-openstackclient` CLI.
 This can be installed by running `sudo pip install python-openstackclient`.

 Version 3 of the Keystone API with IBM Blue Box Cloud introduces the concept of **groups**.
 You can use groups to quickly and easily make multiple assignments simultaneously.
-For more information, you can view the diagram below and use cases here: help-documentation/_keystone/Managing_Users_and_Projects.md
+For more information on Keystone v3, **groups** and use cases, please refer to the following document: help-documentation/_keystone/Managing_Users_and_Projects.md

 ![User Management with Groups](http://open.ibmcloud.com/documentation/_images/UserManagementWithGroups.gif)